USER MANUAL EDH23MOBV HISENSE

 CLOCK (24-hour clock)

-In standby mode, press and hold down the "DEFROST/CLOCK" button for more than 3 seconds to enter the clock setting interface.
+In standby mode, press and hold the "DEFROST/CLOCK" button for more than 3 seconds to enter the clock setting interface.
 At the same time, the display screen blinks in hours.
 The hour time can be set by turning the knob.
-After setting the hour, press the "START/+30s" button for a short time to switch to the setting minute mode.
+After setting the hour, press the "START/+30s" button briefly to switch to the minute setting mode.
 The minutes can be set by turning the knob.
 After setting minutes, press the "START/+30s" button again to exit the setting mode.

 AUTO COOKING

-There are eight automatic menus A.1~A.8, Potato, Pasta, Pizza, Popcorn, Vegetable, Beverage, Meat and Fish respectively.
+There are eight automatic menus A.1~A.8: Potato, Pasta, Pizza, Popcorn, Vegetable, Beverage, Meat, and Fish respectively.
 Press the "Menu" button continuously to select the desired menu, then turn the knob to select the weight of the menu.
-After selecting the cooking weight, press "START/+30s" button to start work.
-An buzzing sound to notify completion of the operation.
+After selecting the cooking weight, press the "START/+30s" button to start working.
+A buzzing sound will notify completion of the operation.

 CAUTION